We must try the world being worthy for all the human lives, not only for some.

 We try to provide the children with a family atmosphere and to prevent them from feeling institutionalized during their stay.

 They are aimed at children who are residing on a long a long term basis.
 The houses function independently and they are within close proximity.
-Each of the houses holds nine boys and girls who are taken care by a key worker who has the role of a “surrogate” mother.
+Each of the houses holds ten boys and girls who are taken care by a key worker who has the role of a “surrogate” mother.
 They can remain in the house until they are eighteen years old.

 We are working with local professionals in order to respect the cultural identity of the area.